-Colum ın 1 Column 2 Rating g category of rateable land Description of rating category Ratin category of rateable land Land not in Brookwater used for a residential purpose which is owner occupied that is in a community titles scheme not in a high rise structure.
-Land in Brookwater used for a residential purpose which is not owner occupied or which is vacant land that is not potential owner occupied.
-Description of rating categoryLand which meets all of the following criteria:(a) has any of the Primary Council Land Use Codes for this rating category;(b) is primarily residential;(c) is owner occupied;(d) is included in a community titles scheme;(e) is not in a high rise structure;(f) is not located in Brookwater.Land which meets all of the following criteria:(a) has any of the Primary Council Land Use Codes for this rating category;(b) is either: (i) primarily residential and is not owner occupied; or (ii) vacant land that is not potential owner occupied;(c) is located in Brookwater.
+Colur mn 1 Column 2 Ratin g category of rateable land Description of rating category 11 Land not in Brookwater used for a residential purpose which is owner occupied that is in a community titles scheme not in a high rise structure.
+Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) is owner occupied; (d) is included in a community titles scheme; (e) is not in a high rise structure; (f) is not located in Brookwater.
+15 Land in Brookwater used for a residential purpose which is not owner occupied or which is vacant land that is not potential owner occupied.
+Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is either: (i) primarily residential and is not owner occupied; or (ii) vacant land that is not potential owner occupied; (c) is located in Brookwater.
 16 Land not in Brookwater used for a residential purpose which is not owner occupied that is in a community titles scheme not in a high rise structure.
 Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) is not owner occupied; (d) is included in a community titles scheme; (e) is not in a high rise structure; (f) is not located in Brookwater.
 17 Land not in Brookwater used for a residential purpose which is owner occupied that is in a community titles scheme in a high rise structure.
 Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) is owner occupied; (d) is included in a community titles scheme; (e) is in a high rise structure; (f) is not located in Brookwater.
 18 Land not in Brookwater used for a residential purpose which is not owner occupied that is in a community titles scheme in a high rise structure.
 Land which meets all of the following criteria: (a) has any of the Primary Council Land Use Codes for this rating category; (b) is primarily residential; (c) is not owner occupied; (d) is included in a community titles scheme; (e) is in a high rise structure; (f) is not located in Brookwater.